Tidy Data and Pivoting

 From this topic, students are anticipated to be able to:

-• understand why ‘tidy’ data is useful
+• understand why ‘tidy’ data can be useful

 Resources